 Try the Black River Scenic Byway

 Highway 513, which follows the scenic section of the Black River, was designated a National Forest Scenic Byway in 1992 and includes the Black River Harbor, one of only two harbors in the National Forest System.
-Not only can you enjoy a beautiful drive through the scenic area of the wooded Upper Peninsula of Michigan, but the nearby Porcupine Mountains Wilderness State Park offers plenty of options for camping and hiking, including the Presque Isle Campground where your stay can cost you as little as $15 a night.
+Not only can you enjoy a beautiful drive through the scenic area of the wooded Upper Peninsula of Michigan, but the nearby Porcupine Mountains Wilderness State Park offers plenty of options for camping and hiking, including the Presque Isle Campground.

 3. Explore National Parks